 The government has made the wearing of face coverings mandatory, unless exempt, in England on trains and at stations/transport hubs.
-A maximum fine of £6400 can apply.
+Anyone not wearing a face covering who isn't exempt, is liable to receive a £200 fine for a first offence which will double at each offence with a maximum fine of £6400 from the Police or TFL.
 View more information.

 - A face covering vending machine can be found at London Liverpool Street station and many of our staffed stations may provide you with one if needed.

-All ticket offices have re-opened.
-Normal ticket office hours apply, except for Newport, its opening hours are 06.30 to 09.30 Monday to Friday only.
+All ticket offices are open.
+Normal ticket office hours apply, except for Newport, its opening hours are 06.30 to 09.15 Monday to Friday only.

 Please book assistance a minimum of 12 hours before you travel.
 Sometimes it may not be possible to book in advance, in which case assistance will be available from stationed staff.

 The call centre opening times have changed.
 You can contact the assisted travel line on Monday to Friday between 8am-8pm and 9am-5pm at weekends on 0800 028 2878 (free of charge) or via Textphone and Minicom: 18001 0800 028 2878.

 If you need to request assistance outside of these times for travel the next day only, please call 0800 0223720.